dqops/dqo/docs/dqo-concepts/data-quality-dashboards/data-quality-dashboards.md

 - **Operational dashboards**.
 Operational dashboards helps data engineers and data owners to identify areas (tables or data pipelines) in a data warehouse or data lake with the highest number of data quality issues that should be addressed.

-- **Detailed dashboards**.
-This type of data quality dashboard show detailed information at the table level.
+- **Data Quality Issue Details dashboards**.
+This type of data quality dashboard show detailed information about the issues at the table level.
 In DQO there are two groups of dashboards in this category: Issue details and Details per category.
 Issue details group focuses on issues grouped by [quality dimensions](../data-quality-dimensions/data-quality-dimensions.md), [check types](../checks/#types-of-checks), [check categories](../checks/#categories-of-checks) or tables.
 Details per